-Differences between adjustable and fixed rate loans
+Differences between fixed and adjustable loans

-A fixed-rate loan features the same payment amount for the entire duration of the mortgage.
-The property tax and homeowners insurance will increase over time, but in general, payments on fixed rate loans change little over the life of the loan.
+A fixed-rate loan features a fixed payment for the entire duration of your mortgage.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payment amounts on these types of loans don't increase much.

-Most borrowers who choose ARMs choose them because they want to take advantage of lower introductory rates and don't plan on staying in the house for any longer than this initial low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they cannot sell their home or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower initial interest rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they can't sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at 719-425-2226.
 We answer questions about different types of loans every day.